Looking for an alarm that is easy to use - and impossible to sleep through?

 The timer you will love and hate

 The Screaming Meanie 220 runs on a single 9 volt battery (not included).
-It comes with a 1 year warranty.
+It includes a clock and comes with a 1 year warranty.

 * The Screaming Meanie 200's 120 Db alarm is high frequency.
 So if you have significant hearing loss in this range it might not work for you.